 The World Health Organization (WHO) has declared the Coronavirus outbreak a global pandemic.

-According to the World Health Organisation, as of 4 April 2020, 1,051,635 people have tested positive for coronavirus globally, and 56,985 people have sadly died.
+According to the WHO, as of 19 May 2020, there are over 4.7 million confirmed cases of coronavirus globally, and over 216,000 people have sadly died.

 Across the globe in Africa, Asia, Europe and further afield, communities are at high risk of contracting COVID-19.

 As with any crisis, those who are already vulnerable are certainly at higher risk.

 In the midst of conflict in Syria, refugee families were already lacking shelter, food and medical equipment.
 Because of the outbreak of Coronavirus, their struggles are increasing.